jdeon/foundryvtt-particles-fx/README.md

 The module allow to generate particules using a json input and a method to define the mode of emission.
 The particules are a simple sprite texture moving by script, no need of video files.

+Note that the emitter neither as the particule is persist.
+If you reload the page or change scene it disappear.

 ## Input Parameter
 The input is a json file with the following paramater.
 If the parameter is not define in the input, the script take the default value.